Sankalp2009/turbo-lamp/Eval/Project-flight-search/README.md

   ` https://6098f0d799011f001713fbf3.mockapi.io/techcurators/products/flights/1`
 - when the source and destination fields are empty display No Flights Found.
   ![](https://i.imgur.com/mox1Bux.png)
-- once user enters the details and clicked on search button filter the data whicthc matches the source and desination in the received API response and display it in a tabular format
+- once user enters the details and clicked on search button filter the data will matches the source and destination in the received API response and display it in a tabular format
   ![](https://i.imgur.com/KSJrG06.png)
   - if there is no match found for the given source and destination No Flight Found should be displayed
     ![](https://i.imgur.com/YUw4lS0.png)